 The Alcazaba provides the best views in town.
 From its walls, you will see 12 convents, 24 churches and over a dozen palaces built in the Renaissance or Baroque styles between the 15th and 18th centuries.
 Following the reconquest of Antequera, in 1410, the Christians systematically destroyed almost everything from any previous period, hence the relatively new look to the town.
 The nobility, made rich on the trade of and through the area, competed to build the finest residences and they also put money into the church.
 It is from this period that the fraternities date.
 Fraternities are religious bodies that also have great political power locally.
 Membership is exclusive and passed down from father to son.
 During the annual religious processions, the fraternities parade through the streets wearing Klu Klux Klan type headgear and carrying huge silver and gold crosses.

 The history of Antequera covers over 5000 years and is well illustrated in the Museum.
 The museum has been refurbished and restocked with exhibits taking you from the pre Neolithic age through the metal ages including the period of megalithic building, into the Roman period, then the Visigoths, Moors and finally the period after the re-conquest.
 Taking pride of place in the museum is a statue discovered by a farmer, the ‘Ephebe of Antequera’.
 It is considered to be one of the finest sculptures from the Roman period found in Spain.
 You pay 3 Euros to gain entry, (unusual for Spain, museums are normally free) but it is worth it.
-You can read more about the Museum of the City of Antequera here.

 Approaching from the north, east or west, a visitor’s first impression of the town is often the monumental arch on a traffic island surrounded by the Calle Constitucion.
 This is the Puerta de Estepa.
 Across the road is the Plaza de Toros, the bullring.
 Within its walls is the Restaurante Plaza de Toros, one of the finest restaurants in Antequera.
 Southeast of the Puerto de Estepa is the Calle Alameda de Andalucia.
 This road splits with the right-hand fork, Calle Infante Don Fernando (he’s the guy that led the conquering army in 1410) taking you to the heart of the town at the foot of the fortress.
 With shops, restaurants and bars it is a favourite promenade.